 Kyshtym Nuclear Disaster Occurs In Secret

-On September 29, a hastily stored tank of nuclear waste exploded in the Russian town Ozyorsk, the original site of the Soviet nuclear weapons program.
-The disaster released more radioactive contamination than the 1986 Chernobyl disaster and further contaminated the already heavily polluted area.
-Unlike other well-known nuclear accidents, this one occurred at a nuclear weapons facility instead of an energy plant, so the Soviet government tried to cover it up.
-In fact, the disaster was not widely known about until an exiled Soviet scientist reported on it in 1976.
+On September 29, a hastily stored tank of nuclear waste exploded in the town of Ozyorsk—the original site of the Soviet nuclear weapons program.
+The disaster released more radioactive contamination than Chernobyl, a 1986 accident and contamination event at a nuclear power plant.
+Due to a successful cover-up by the Soviet government, the Kyshtym Disaster went unknown to the world until it was exposed decades later by an exiled Soviet scientist.

 U.S. President John F. Kennedy gives a televised address about the Cuban Missile Crisis from the White House on October 22, 1962.